 - “Hacker Attack Targets German Politicians but not the Far Right” (January 4, 2019)

-The BND serves to inform policy and political decisions regarding foreign diplomacy and national security.
+Germany’s Bundesnachrichtendienst (BND), Federal Intelligence Service, informs the German chancellor on policy and political decisions regarding foreign diplomacy and national security.
 It also protects Germany’s worldwide interests.
 The estimated BND budget for 2017 was $944 million.